MACKENNADRIES/youra_backend/README.md

   - Shows the user's history of RAKs (offers and requests).
   - Displays earned badges and aura levels.
   - Users can edit their profile details.
+- **Feed**
+  -Shows the RAK's and activity of users you are following
+- **Explore Page**
+  -Shows random RAKs that you might be interested in (potentially based off ones you have interacted with/similar aura level)

+### Design Ideas
+- **The Look and Feel**
+  - ethereal look and feel - stardust, glowing auras
+  - Login/Loading page with moving stars along lines
+  - Feed Page
+  - Discover Page
+  - Profile
+  - Aura details page
+  - I think the base/background colour needs to be black or very close to for the colours to show up the best - maybe a nightime feel/stardust

 ### API Spec